bsdci/handbook/features/networking.md

 ### VNET

-Like previous iocage versions, libiocage comes with support for VNET/VIMAGE.
+Like previous iocage versions, libioc comes with support for VNET/VIMAGE.
 In Freebsd 11.1-RELEASE there is no default kernel support for VIMAGE/VNET, so that this network mode requires building a custom kernel with `options VIMAGE`.

 #### Example